 There will be some construction noise, especially for people who live down High Street.
 We will do everything we can to keep noise to a minimum and will aim to move any particularly noisy work to later in the day.

 We’ll try to avoid interruptions where we can.
-But if we need to switch your water off for a short period at any point, we’ll always let you know in advance.
+But we will need to turn some people off water while we connect them to the new pipes.
+If we need to switch your water off for a short period at any point, we’ll always let you know in advance.

 All business will stay open, and we’ll provide access where we can.
 We’re working with local businesses to understand how our work will impact them and how we can support them throughout.
 Access will always be available to businesses along the High Street you may just need to take an alternative route to reach them or travel by foot.
 Please continue to use your local businesses during our work.